 Near Stafford, Virginia, Aquia Landing Park includes nearly a quarter-mile of recreational beach on the Potomac River.

 On the lower Potomac River, public access areas include Westmoreland State Park, St. Clements Island State Park, Point Lookout State Park, and a variety of privately-owned marinas and other facilities.

 Fishing access on the lower river is available at the Point Lookout State Park fishing pier and nearby shoreline areas including the Causeway and the Point.

 In 1998, President Bill Clinton designated the Potomac as an American Heritage River.

 The Potomac River Fisheries Commission (PRFC) regulates the fisheries of the main stem of the tidal Potomac River from the Maryland/Washington D.C. boundary line to the mouth of the river.
-PRFC coordinates regulations with the Maryland Department of Natural Resources (DNR), the Virginia Marine Resources Commission (VMRC) and the Department of Game and Inland Fisheries, (DGIF) and with the other Atlantic coastal states through the Atlantic States Marine Fisheries Commission (ASMFC).
+PRFC coordinates regulations with the Maryland Department of Natural Resources (DNR), the Virginia Marine Resources Commission (VMRC), Virginia Department of Wildlife Resources (DWR), and with other Atlantic coastal states through the Atlantic States Marine Fisheries Commission (ASMFC).

 The Interstate Commission on the Potomac River Basin (ICPRB) works to enhance, protect, and conserve the Potomac River and its tributaries through regional and interstate cooperation.